CruuzAzul/appwrite-workshop/README.md

 This workshop is under the MIT license.
 You are free to use, modify, and distribute it according to your needs, with proper attribution 🙏🏼

+## 🤝🏼 Contributing

+Please read CONTRIBUTING.md to learn about contributing to this project.

 <br/><br/>

 <h1 align="center">🇫🇷 Workshop : Voyage au coeur d'Appwrite ✍🏼</h1><br />